 With an estimated 230,000 audited sites, SMETA may well be the most widely used ethical audit format in the world.
-In order to reflect the ongoing evolution of ethical auditing techniques, Sedex has updated the format and aims to publish SMETA 6.0 in early April 2017.
+In order to reflect the ongoing evolution of ethical auditing techniques, Sedex has updated the format: SMETA 6.0 was published in early April 2017.
 In this article, we will take a look at the main changes and updates in issue 6.0.

 What is SMETA 6.0?

 Like its predecessor, SMETA 5.0, SMETA 6.0 is an audit format that describes good practice in ethical auditing.
 As one of the most commonly used ethical audit methodologies in the world, SMETA plays an important role in the effort to ensure responsible sourcing and transparency in supply chains.
 SMETA audits focus on labor standards, health & safety in the workplace, and optionally also on environmental aspects and ethical business practices.

 Because the SMETA methodology is recognized by an ever increasing number of companies and the audit results can be shared in the Sedex Advance Database, the unified methodology reduces audit duplication and lightens the burden for suppliers.

 Although SMETA 6.0 provides a number of improvements, it preserves the structure and underlying principles of its predecessors.
 There are few new requirements and suppliers that are already in conformity with SMETA 5.0 should not have significant problems with the update.
 This is hardly a surprise, given the fact that SMETA is based upon the ETI Base Code, which has not seen major changes in the last couple of years.